Ancient Mathematics: Triangles in Egypt

 Edited by Madelyn Leembruggen

-Explore the usefulness of triangles with these activities!
+Explore the usefulness of triangles

 Define (5-15 minutes): Types of Triangles